Authentication and Accounts

 - Visit the Walrus Console app.

-- Choose Continue with Google and complete the Google sign-in.
+- Choose Continue with Google or Continue with Apple and complete the provider sign-in.

 - Console provisions your account and a Personal Space, then takes you to the dashboard.

-Apple sign-in joins soon and works the same way, deriving your Sui address from your Apple identity.
+Apple sign-in derives your Sui address from your Apple identity the same way.
 It accepts Apple's private email relay, so you can use the Hide My Email option.

 Your Pearl wallet

 On first sign-in, Console silently provisions a Pearl wallet, the embedded wallet Console manages on your behalf, for your derived Sui address.
 This wallet holds the storage resources your data uses.
-Console manages the wallet and paying for transactions for you, so you do not need to fund it or sign transactions to get started.
-More advanced workflows require explicit signing steps.
+Console manages the wallet and paying for transactions for you, so you do not need to fund it or sign transactions.

 Accounts stay separate per identity